MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/ui.rst.txt

 .. image:: https://github.com/MaxRocamora/MayaShaderLibrary/blob/master/msl/ui/screenshot/uiAreasDetail.png?raw=true

 1. Shader Info Area

 Here is displayed the name of the shader, the maya node type, and user, pc name of who generate this shader.
 This is useful when you have MayaShaderLibrary installed over a network with a single shader repository.

 2. Notes Areas

 You can add/edit comments here, remember to press the save button to save (3) the changes on the comments.

 Shader Category's
 -----------------

-4. To create a category
+4. Create a category

 Go to menu Categorgy > Add New Category or use the ui button to create a new category.

-5. To pin a category
+5. Pin a category

 Use the pin button to pin the category to the tabs.

-6. To unpin category
+6. Unpin category

 Use the unpin button to remove a category from the tabs, this button dont delete the category from disk, just removes it from the tabs panel.

 7. Browse category folder

 Opens an explorer to the actual folder of the category

 8. Refresh

 Refresh the interface, this is usefull when the MayaShaderLibrary is used over a network with multiple users and you need to check for changes made by another user.